DigitalCommons/mykomap-monolith/docs/architecture.md

 ```
 ├── datasets
 │   ├── some-dataset
-│   │   ├── locations.json (array of lng-lat coordinates for each initiative)
+│   │   ├── locations.json (array of lng-lat coordinates for each item)
-│   │   ├── searchable.json (array of the property values and searchable strings for each initiative)
+│   │   ├── searchable.json (array of the property values and searchable strings for each item)
-│   │   ├── initiatives
+│   │   ├── items
-│   │   |   ├── 0.json (full info of first initiative in the above aggregate JSONs)
+│   │   |   ├── 0.json (full info of first item in the above aggregate JSONs)
 │   │   |   ├── 1.json
 │   │   |   ├── ...
 │   ├── other-dataset